 Live like a local

-These types of experiences help provide depth to our travels, and also helps teach our kids that they’re more than just consumers when they travel.
+These types of responsible holidays help provide depth to our travels, and also helps teach our kids that they’re more than just consumers when they travel.
 Tourism and travel often gets a bad rap for being destructive to the local economies and cultures.
-But by encouraging our kids to become responsible travelers, we are ultimately shaping a future where travelers can have a positive impact in the places they visit.
+But by showing our kids how to travel responsibly, we are ultimately shaping a future where travelers can have a positive impact in the places they visit.

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.